SquarePenguin101/www.squarepenguin.co.uk/content/guides/radio-download-guide.md

 ## How do I search for radio programmes using get_iplayer?

-See: [get_iplayer v2.90 release notes](https://github.com/get-iplayer/get_iplayer/wiki/release289// "get_iplayer 2.89-2.90 Release Notes") to see how recent changes have impacted get_iplayer before searching for any programmes.
+See the [Searching section](https://github.com/get-iplayer/get_iplayer/wiki/documentation#searching) of the wiki documentation for information on get_iplayer search limitations before searching for any programmes.

 If you don't know the name of the show your would like to download I would recommend using the BBC iPlayer website to browse for programmes you might enjoy.
 When you know the name of the show you'd like, we can begin searching.